 The stories of a numbered set of wise and cultured men in the court of great kings were popular in Indian folklore.
-For example, Sanskrit text Jyotirvidabharana, popularly attributed to Kalidasa, but which many scholars consider to be a forgery, speaks about nine wise men in court of mythical king Vikramaditya of Ujjain.
-Similarly, there are popular tales of Ashtadiggajas or the eight great cultural giants in the court of Emperor Krishnadevaraya of Vijayanagar kingdom (1471 CE -1529 CE) and Pancharatna or five gems in court of King Lakshmana Sena of Bengal (1178 CE -1206 CE).
+For example, the Sanskrit text Jyotirvidabharana, popularly attributed to Kalidasa, but which many scholars consider to be a forgery, speaks about nine wise men in the court of mythical king Vikramaditya of Ujjain.
+Similarly, there are popular tales of Ashtadiggajas or the eight great cultural giants in the court of Emperor Krishnadevaraya of Vijayanagar kingdom (1471 CE -1529 CE) and Pancharatna or five gems in the court of King Lakshmana Sena of Bengal (1178 CE -1206 CE).
 All these give credence to the theory propounded by Sardesai.

 The most intriguing of Akbar’s ‘Navratnas' is the character of Mulla Do-Piyaza, an orthodox but witty Islamic theologian.
 He frequently appears in tales of Akbar and Birbal as Birbal’s nemesis, who sometimes gets outwitted by him.
-C.M Naim, the Professor of Urdu at University of Chicago, in his research paper titled ‘Popular Jokes and Political History: The Case of Akbar, Birbal and Mulla Do-Piyaza’ looks at the origins of these tales and makes some interesting discoveries.
+C.M Naim, the Professor of Urdu at the University of Chicago, in his research paper titled ‘Popular Jokes and Political History: The Case of Akbar, Birbal and Mulla Do-Piyaza’ looks at the origins of these tales and makes some interesting discoveries.
 He points out that Birbal is a corruption of ‘Vir Var’ or great warrior, a title given to Mahesh Das (1528 CE -1586 CE), a Hindu courtier who was a favourite of Akbar.
 But there is no mention of this Vir Var’s legendary wit, in contemporary records.

-The earliest reference to Birbal as a clever and witty courtier comes from the text Ma’athir-al-Umara, a 19th century biographical dictionary of nobles at Mughal courts, written almost 300 years after Birbal had died.
+The earliest reference to Birbal as a clever and witty courtier comes from the text Ma’athir-al-Umara, a 19th-century biographical dictionary of nobles at Mughal courts, written almost 300 years after Birbal had died.

-Similarly, Dr Naim states the mention of Mulla Do-Piyaza at Akbar’s court is found only at the end of 18th century.
+Similarly, Dr Naim states the mention of Mulla Do-Piyaza at Akbar’s court is found only at the end of the 18th century.
 He adds that the ‘inspiration’ of the character of Mulla may have in fact come from Persian or Central Asian folklore where such comic and eccentric characters appear frequently.

-It is quiet probable that over centuries the myth of Mulla as a witty but orthodox counterpoint to Birbal got incorporated in the legend of Navratnas.
+It is quite probable that over centuries the myth of Mulla as a witty but orthodox counterpoint to Birbal got incorporated in the legend of Navratnas.
 While Akbar’s nine wise men may not have existed as a group, the legend of Navratnas lives on.
 In modern India, the largest and best performing public sector companies or PSUs are referred to as Navratnas, while the smaller ones are referred to as Mini-Ratnas.

-But Navratnas or no Navratnas in today’s culturally divisive times, Akbar’s thirst to understand and appreciate the world around him and his cultural and religious open mindedness stand out in more ways than one.
+But Navratnas or no Navratnas in today’s culturally divisive times, Akbar’s thirst to understand and appreciate the world around him and his cultural and religious open-mindedness stand out in more ways than one.